MKM Stadium: Design

 The stadium is an all-seater, asymmetrical bowl with an official capacity of 25,586.
 A single tier runs around the entire bowl that can seat approximately 20,000 spectators, while the West Stand has a second tier that can hold approximately 5,000 more.
 The stadium's seats are mostly black, with a band of white and amber seats around the circumference.
 White and amber seats form the word Hull in both the North Stand and the South Stand.
 In the East Stand, the seats form an image of a coronet, a symbol of the city that also appears in the club crest for Hull F.C. and in the coat of arms of the city council.
 Black, white, and amber were chosen to remain neutral toward the colours of its two tenants: black and white for Hull F.C. and black and amber for Hull City.
 The blue and gold of owner Hull City Council appear in the stadium's four external columns.
 Set within Hull's West Park, it is the first stadium in England to be built in a parkland setting.

 Each stand has a name for corporate sponsorship purposes.
 On 4 July 2011, Hull City revealed that the stadium's West Stand would be sponsored by the local Cranswick plc under a two-year agreement, which was extended on 26 July 2013.
 On 10 July 2013, it was announced the East Stand would be sponsored by Ideal Standard and become known as the Ideal Standard Community East Stand.
-Ahead of the home fixture against West Bromwich Albion on 5 March 2022, the stand was renamed the Chris Chilton Stand, in honour of Hull City's all-time record goalscorer, the late Chris Chilton.
+Ahead of the home fixture against West Bromwich Albion on 5 March 2022, the stand was renamed the Chris Chilton Stand, in honour of Hull City's all-time record goalscorer, the late Chris Chilton; on Hull F.C. match days, the stand will alternatively be named the Johnny Whiteley Stand, in honour of former Hull F.C. player and coach Johnny Whiteley, with a naming ceremony taking place at the home fixture against Bradford Bulls on 14 February 2026.